Basenji

 The Basenji (/bəˈsɛndʒi/) is a breed of hunting dog created from stock that originated in Central Africa, including in the Republic of the Congo and other adjacent tropical African countries.
-The Fédération Cynologique Internationale places the Basenji in the Spitz and "primitive types" categories, while the American Kennel Club classifies it as a hound.
+The Fédération Cynologique Internationale places it in the Spitz and "primitive types" categories, while the American Kennel Club classifies it as a hound.
 The breed does not bark in the traditional manner of most dogs, rather vocalising in an unusual, yodel-like "talking" sound, due to its unusually-shaped larynx.
 This trait earns the Basenji its nickname of "barkless" dog, a similar feature seen and heard in the New Guinea singing dog.

-Basenjis are athletic small dogs that can run up to 30 to 35 mph, and share many distinctive traits with the pye or pariah dog types of the Indian subcontinent.
-In addition to their uniquely similar vocalisations, the Basenji, the Australian dingo and the aforementioned New Guinea singing dog all only come into estrus once per year, as does the Tibetan Mastiff; other dog breeds may have two or more breeding seasons each year.
-Basenjis lack a distinctive odor, or "dog smell".

 Name

 In Swahili, mbwa shenzi translates to "savage dog".
 Another local name is m'bwa m'kube, 'mbwa wa mwitu "wild dog", or "dog that jumps up and down", a reference to their tendency to jump straight up to spot their quarry.

 The dogs are also known to the Azande of South Sudan as ango angari.